 Warm Layer A fleece jacket, sweater, or light down or synthetic jacket is a must.
 People get wet, weather changes suddenly, and we all need to be prepared for cold temperatures.
 Cotton does not keep you warm if you get wet.
 Down jackets are warm and very compactible if you want to keep weight down.

 T-shirts Bring a few.
-I bring 3-4 for a week, and hand-wash as I go.
-Poly blends or wool hiking shirts are good, cotton bad.
+If you want to pack light, bring 3-4 for a week and hand-wash as you go.
+Poly blends or wool hiking shirts are good, cotton is a bad choice if the weather is bad.

 Pants A couple pair that are light and breathable.
 Quick drying, poly blends are best.
 Jeans are restrictive and dry much too slowly when wet.